 - The 1996 Kenneth Branagh adaptation of Hamlet deserves special attention, with BRIAN BLESSED arguably turning in one of the most subdued performances of the movie.
 Wrap your head around that, if you can.

 - Henrik Ibsen wrote a horny vikings play in 1859, while still a young man: The Warriors at Helgeland is excessively hammy from beginning to end, containing sword fights, badass boasting, and a cataclysmic climax where the designated heroine Hjørdis jumps off a cliff in the middle of a thunder storm only to be collected by the wild hunt.
 Ibsen never topped the amount of hamminess he achieved in this play.

 - If Cirque du Soleil has taught us anything with its shows, it's that you don't need lots of intelligible dialogue/lyrics to be hammy.
 Gestures and expressions pick up the slack — and all on top of the often jaw-dropping feats the performers pull off.

 - Circus in general is an extremely hammy art form (not necessarily a Circus of Fear, though that can certainly qualify as well).
 When the entire soundtrack consists of a whistle, a brass band, maybe some clown horns, and a steam-powered organ so loud that it can be heard for miles, how can it all not be hammy in excelsis?
-Taken Up to Eleven by recent editions of the Ringling Bros. & Barnum & Bailey Circus, where even the ringmaster sings and dances.
+In recent editions of the Ringling Bros. & Barnum & Bailey Circus, even the ringmaster sings and dances.